-Aboriginal-owned business Curijo will establish the PSP Learning Hub in Warrawong and will deliver training and development in partnership with Early Childhood Training and Resource Centre (ECTARC) and Cassey Consulting.
+Aboriginal-owned business Curijo will establish the PSP Learning Hub in Warrawong and will deliver training and development in partnership with ECTARC and Cassey Consulting.

 Curijo Project Manager, Tina McGhie said the service would provide face-to-face and online training, coaching and mentoring and would work with legal and cultural subject matter experts to support a community of practice.

 “This program will benefit caseworkers across the state and help them deliver great outcomes for vulnerable children and families,” Ms McGhie said.